Discover 10 Secrets to Booking Last-Minute Flight Deals

 Be Flexible with Time and Travel Dates

-Having flexibility with your travel dates can allow you to find the best last-minute flight deals.
-Google Flights is a beautiful tool that will enable you to search for deals within a whole month.
+Flexibility with your travel dates can allow you to find the best last-minute flight deals.
+Google Flights is a beautiful tool that will enable you to search for deals within a month.
 It allows you to choose the best date depending on the price.

 If you are flexible with your time, you can choose the best date to leave for a last-minute flight, thus getting a better deal.
 Your time and travel dates can be something that will either cost you money or save you money.
 It is better to be flexible.